numaproj/numaflow/docs/operations/installation.md

 ## Namespace Scope

-A namespace installation only watches and executes pipelines in the namespace it is installed (typically `numaflow-system`).
+A namespace scoped installation only watches and executes pipelines in the namespace it is installed (typically `numaflow-system`).

-Configure the ConfigMap `numaflow-controller-cmd-params-config` and `numaflow-server-cmd-params-config` to achieve namespace scope installation.
+Configure the ConfigMap `numaflow-controller-cmd-params-config` and `numaflow-server-cmd-params-config` to achieve namespace scoped installation.

 ```yaml
 apiVersion: v1